China considers imposing tariffs on Australian wine

 The company said in a statement to the exchange on Tuesday that it will “cooperate with any requests that we receive for information from Chinese or Australian authorities.”

 Birmingham said Australian wine was the most expensive on the Chinese market after New Zealand wine.
-He said he had been unable to speak to his Chinese counterpart about the mounting bilateral trade disputes since last year.
+He said he had been unable to speak to his Chinese counterpart about the mounting trade disputes since last year.

 “Australia is certainly not engaging in any type of war,” he said.

-Australia has had as free trade deal with China, its biggest export market, since 2015.
+Australia has had a free-trade deal with China, its biggest export market, since 2015.
 Australia is regarded by some as the Western country most susceptible to Chinese economic pressure because of their close economic ties.

-Zhou said he had long doubted that China would target Australian wine in its diplomatic dispute with Australia because Chinese investors would become collateral damage.
+Zhou said he had long doubted that China would target Australian wine in its diplomatic dispute with Australia because Chinese investors would be harmed.

-“They Chinese investors are trying to secure a production base in Australia so that they can provide sufficient supply back to the Chinese market,” Zhou said.
+“The Chinese investors are trying to secure a production base in Australia so that they can provide sufficient supply back to the Chinese market,” Zhou said.

-“That means that if China’s government decides to impose anti-dumping duties against Australian wine, that will hurt the Chinese investors as well,” he added.
+“That means that if China’s government decides to impose anti-dumping duties against Australian wine, that will hurt the Chinese investors as well,” he said.